| Developed by Allison Deutermann, Baruch College, CUNY |

 - 17th-century legacies

-Professor Deutermann might point students toward other sites (Ex: Folger and UPenn, above) that could help fill in some of the gaps.
-Each of the group would then provide a general summary and impression of what the category seems to show before zooming in on a specific document, which they’d share with us in class and walk us through.
+Professor Deutermann might point students toward other sites (Ex: Shakespeare Documents, above) that could help fill in some of the gaps.
+Each of the groups would then provide a general summary and impression of what the category seems to show before zooming in on a specific document, which they’d share with us in class and walk us through.
 The key questions would be, who cares?
 And how does this help us to understand Othello, or any other play.